 By Sam Yang - Get similar updates here

-Theodore Roosevelt was born on October 27, 1858, to Martha Stewart Bulloch gave birth to Theodore Roosevelt Jr. at the Roosevelt family home in Manhattan, New York.
+On October 27, 1858, Martha Stewart Bulloch gave birth to Theodore Roosevelt Jr. at the Roosevelt family home in Manhattan, New York.
 For young Roosevelt, it was rough goings from the start, as he continually suffered from poor health and debilitating asthma.
 At night, he would have sudden asthma attacks so severe, his parents feared for his life.
 Doctors at the time had no cure and presumed the worst, that Roosevelt's life would be short and unpromising.
 These challenges shaped Roosevelt's formative years.

 In his autobiography, Roosevelt said of his boxing:

-On September 27, 1876, he entered Harvard College.
-His father said to Roosevelt:
+On September 27, 1876, Roosevelt entered Harvard College.
+Roosevelt Sr. gave his son this advice:

 While still a student, Roosevelt wrote a book on the War of 1812.
 Published in 1882, The Naval War of 1812 is still the standard study of the war.

-On February 14, 1884, six years and five days after the death of his father, both Theodore Roosevelt's mother and wife died within hours of each other.
-All three died in the same house.
+On February 14, 1884, six years and five days after the death of his father, both Theodore Roosevelt's mother and wife died within hours of each other at the Roosevelt family home.

-There are those who pretend to take on a lifestyle and then there are the genuine articles.
+There are those who pretend and then there are the genuine articles.
 Though Roosevelt was not a strong rider, he stayed the course and rode with the other herders day in and day out without a single complaint.
 Much as he did with his boxing and wrestling, Roosevelt won the respect of his peers not through natural ability, but with endurance and perseverance.
 This is how he became a real cowboy.
 During this time, Roosevelt wrote several books on frontier life.

-After a severe winter (1886-1887) wiped out his cattle, Roosevelt returned east, forever altering the trajectory of his life.
-He reentered public life.
+After a severe winter (1886-1887) wiped out his cattle, Roosevelt returned east, reentering public life — forever altering his trajectory.

-In 1898, the United States and Spain declared war against each other.
-Roosevelt left his leadership position as the Assistant Secretary of the Navy, and along with Army Colonel Leonard Wood, formed the First US Volunteer Cavalry Regiment.
-They were known to the press as the "Rough Riders."
+In 1898, the United States and Spain went to war.
+Roosevelt left his leadership position and along with Army Colonel Leonard Wood formed the First US Volunteer Cavalry Regiment.
+While serving in Cuba, they became known to the press as the "Rough Riders."

 In 1898, Theodore Roosevelt became the Governor of New York.
 As Governor, Roosevelt picked up the art of catch-as-catch-can wrestling, where all holds were permitted.
 In his autobiography he wrote: